xozxro/FillToAlert/README.md

 - Python 3.7 or higher installed on your system.
 [Install here](https://python.org).
 - Chrome or Firefox web browser installed on your system

+#### Run 'setup.bat' from the same directory as 'requirements.txt' to install the necessary packages.

 ## Setup

 1. Clone or download the repository to your local machine.